-Courtney Campbell is in her first year at Appalachian State University where she is pursuing her Masters in College Student Development.
+Courtney Campbell is in her second year at Appalachian State University where she is pursuing her Masters in College Student Development.
 She is the Clubs & Organizations Graduate Assistant where she works closely with Club Council.
 Courtney received her Bachelor's Degree from James Madison University in Health Science before being accepted into ASU's Graduate School.
 Courtney loves that she has the ability to work with students everyday and watch them grow as young adult leaders.
 In addition to the staff she has the pleasure of working with, she says that everyone is supportive and caring which makes her job truly enjoyable.
 Outside of work and studying, Courtney enjoys theater and traveling, whether it's discovering a new place on the parkway, other places in Boone, or flying to a new city!

 Keith Norris (he/him/his) is a Graduate Assistant with APPS, where he advises the Special Events Council and the Executive Board.
 Keith graduated from Appalachian State University in the Spring of 2016 with a Bachelor's Degree in Communication and is currently pursuing a Master's Degree in College Student Development.
 Keith loves having the opportunity to work with students in developing their leadership styles, while still having fun with all of the programming opportunities that APPS has to offer the Appalachian community.
 Additionally, Keith remains an advocate for student voice and social justice in numerous ways, including racial and gender equity.
 During his free time, Keith enjoys hiking along the Blue Ridge Parkway, singing with his a cappella group, hanging out with his students in the APPS Office, and watching a plethora of Netflix shows.